mipearson/webpack-rails-demo/README.md

 1. Added `/node_modules` and `/public/webpack` to our `.gitignore`
 1. Added controller, routes and views for "Welcome" page
 1. Added sprockets-based javascript for "Welcome" page
-1. Add `webpack/application.js` and modify `config/webpack.config.js` to recognize new entry point
+1. Added `webpack/application.js` and modified `config/webpack.config.js` to recognize new entry point
-1. Add `*webpack_asset_paths` to `index.html.erb` to load webpacked javascript
+1. Added `*webpack_asset_paths` to `index.html.erb` to load webpacked javascript
-1. Run `foreman start`
+1. Ran `foreman start`
-1. Open http://localhost:3000, confirm that both Sprockets & Webpack are loaded
+1. Open http://localhost:3000, confirmed that both Sprockets & Webpack are loaded